ezsystems/ezpublish-kernel/doc/specifications/config/dynamic_settings_injection.md

   Workaround is to use separate arguments/setters.
 * It is not possible to define an array of options having dynamic settings.
 They will not be parsed.
 Workaround is to use separate arguments/setters.
+* Injecting dynamic settings in request listeners is **not recommended**, as it won't be resolved with the correct scope (request listeners are **instantiated before SiteAccess match**).
+Workaround is to inject the ConfigResolver instead, and resolving the your setting in your `onKernelRequest` method (or equivalent).

 ## Example
 ### Injecting an eZ parameter